There are a couple of eye-opening books that changed the way I think about my life.

 I suspect that was a concession to the mainstream audience of the book.
 You can’t be too radical if you want to sell copies.

-So, keep that in mind.
+Keep that in mind.
 Soak up the initial message, and ignore the backpaddling.

 3. How I Found Freedom in an Unfree World

-If I could only recommend one book on this list, it would be “How I Found Freedom In an Unfree World” by Harry Browne.
+If I could only recommend one book on this list, it would be, “How I Found Freedom In an Unfree World” by Harry Browne.

 The best idea of the book is what Browne calls “direct alternatives.”